PTAB

 - Petitioner argued that discretionary denial under Fintiv was not warranted.

-- Stipulation: Petitioner stipulated that, if review is instituted, it will not pursue the same grounds or any grounds that reasonably could have been raised in the IPR in the co-pending district court litigation.
+- Petitioner stipulated that, if the IPR was instituted, it would not advance the same grounds in the co-pending district court proceeding, thereby eliminating overlap.

-- New Art & Arguments: The petition presented new prior art (Acharya, Luo, Yoon) and combinations that were not considered during prosecution or in previous IPRs filed against the ’571 patent, weighing strongly in favor of institution.
+- The petition presented new prior art (Acharya, Luo, Yoon) and new combinations not previously considered by the USPTO during prosecution or in prior IPRs, weighing strongly in favor of institution.

 6. Relief Requested